Leominster, Massachusetts

-Leominster (/ˈlɛmstɚ/ LEM-stər) is a city in Worcester County, Massachusetts, United States.
-It is the second-largest city in Worcester County, with a population of 43,222 at the 2023 census.
+Leominster (/ˈlɛmənstər/ LEM-ən-stər) is a city in Worcester County, Massachusetts, United States.
+It is the second-most populous city in Worcester County, with a population of 44,209 at the 2024 census estimate.
 Leominster is located north of Worcester and northwest of Boston.
 Both Route 2 and Route 12 pass through Leominster.
 Interstate 190, Route 13, and Route 117 all have starting/ending points in Leominster.
 Leominster is bounded by Fitchburg and Lunenburg to the north, Lancaster to the east, Sterling and Princeton to the south, and Westminster to the west.